Congoleum Corporation and Asbestos

 Also at risk of exposure were workers who used Congoleum flooring.
 Carpenters and construction workers who installed or removed the flooring were at risk, as was anyone who worked in demolition.[6]

-Still at some risk today are homeowners with older Congoleum products still in place.
+Homeowners with older Congoleum products in place are still at some risk today.
 Any renovation work can release asbestos fibers from old flooring materials.
 Homeowners should consult asbestos professionals before doing work.

 Asbestos Lawsuits against Congoleum